 The typical tour continues with historical sites like the Royal Palace and National Museum, but we were more interested in going local by visiting markets and neighborhoods.
 We visited Mengo Market, small and local, and spent the rest of the day in several of the sprawling downtown markets (e.g., Owino Market), and neighborhood “slums” (our driver’s words) on the city’s edge.

 Don’t fear the word slum.
 These neighborhoods aren’t frightening, but in the words of our motorbike drivers, are instead “the real Uganda.”
 Being on the back of a motorbike allows you to cover large parts of the city while enjoying a reasonable pace and the flexibility to cut through narrow alleys and market spaces.

-Details: The easiest way to book: send an email to Walter through his website.
+Details: The easiest way to book: send an email to Walter through his Facebook page.
 Tours run between $30-$45/person, depending upon the number of people in the group, time of year, etc. Walter, the founder of the company who adores motorcycles himself, has an interesting story and tries to help foreign visitors experience his country in different ways.
 Check out his other tours.

 4. Fresh Markets

 Fresh markets are usually where the action, people, and food are.
 Whether we found ourselves at a weekly market on the shores of Lake Bunyonyi or in the middle of Kampala, it’s no different.
 As English is spoken by many people in Uganda, it is relatively easy to ask questions about vegetables, roots, fruits, smoking implements and other bits and bobs that were previously unknown to us.